jazzfan2/helper_scripts/README.md

 set as a monochrome Motif/X11 screen-background by the program 'xbackdrop' by Alexander Pampuchin (see https://fastestcode.org/misc.html).

+## menusort.sh

+'menusort.sh' calculates the values for the 'positionIndex' resources in $HOME/.app-defaults/Xfile as to achieve the correct items-sequence in the XFile tools-menu.
+That is: resembling the sequence in which the 'labelString' resources appear in above mentioned-file - the convention for desired order of appearance or 'ranking position' as used by this program.
+The program uses screen-capturing and text-recognition in combination with a sorting routine described in the file 'Algorithm correction index-positions toolsmenu.pdf'.

 ## mount_plugdrives.sh

 'mount_plugdrives.sh' mounts all external USB-drives, eMMC's and SD-Cards that are physically added to the system.